abdulrazzaq-analyst/SQL-Project/Online_Bookstore_SQL_Project/README.md

 # 📚 Online Bookstore SQL Project

-This project is a simple SQL-based simulation of an Online Bookstore using PostgreSQL.
+This project is a SQL-based simulation of an Online Bookstore using PostgreSQL.
 It includes:

 - Database and table creation
 - Data import from CSV files
 - 30 analytical queries for business insights

+---

+## 🗂️ Folders

+- `sql_files/` → Contains all SQL scripts
+- `csv_files/` → Contains sample data (Books, Customers, Orders)
+- `project_documents/` → Contains PDF report and PowerPoint presentation

+---

+## 🚀 How to Use

+1. Run `1_database_creation.sql` from the `sql_files/` folder
+2. Run `2_table_creation_and_import.sql` to create tables and import CSV data
+3. Run `3_analytical_queries.sql` to perform analysis

+Make sure to adjust `COPY` file paths in SQL scripts if needed.

 ---